cfpb-sandbox/design-system/docs/components/tables.md

               </table>
           </div>
         variation_description: >-
+          Use a table with horizontal scroll when the data you’re presenting has more columns than will fit comfortably on the screen, and you want to ensure all information can be accessed in its original tabular structure, even on smaller screens.

           The `.o-table-wrapper__scrolling` class must be added to the parent element of the `table` (by adding a wrapping `div`, in most cases).
           The `table` element does not need additional markup in this case.
 The